FAQS Locations Call Email

 • It protects against pregnancy but not sexually transmitted infections (STIs).
 To protect against STIs you will also need to use a barrier method of contraception, such as condoms

-• It is over 96% effective if taken correctly
+• It is typically 91% effective

 • There are many different brands